Courage-1984/logi-ink/docs/PLAUSIBLE_ANALYTICS_SETUP.md

 3. **Define Funnel Steps:**
    - Click **"Add step"** for each step in your funnel
-   - For pageview goals: Select "Pageview" and enter the path (e.g., `/contact`)
+   - **For pageviews:** Select "Pageview" and enter the path (e.g., `/contact`)
+     - You can use pageviews directly without creating a goal, OR use a pageview goal if you've created one
-   - For custom events: Select "Custom Event" and enter the event name (e.g., `Contact Form Submit`)
+   - **For custom events:** Select "Custom Event" and choose from the dropdown of goals you've created
+     - The dropdown will only show goals you've already set up
+     - Event names must match exactly (e.g., `Contact Form Submit`)
    - Add steps in the order users should complete them
+   - Minimum 2 steps, maximum 8 steps per funnel

 4. **Save Funnel:**
    - Click **"Save"** button
-   - Funnel will appear at the bottom of your dashboard once data starts flowing
+   - Funnel will appear at the bottom of your dashboard once the first visit has been tracked on the funnel steps

 ### Funnel Best Practices